JustinPatenaude/balticathletics/products/soccer.md

 - title: What soccer ball size do we need?
   photo: "/soccer-ball-sizes.jpg"
 promotions:
+- title: CLEARANCE - Uhlsport Fang Hand Soft UHL-0965 - Size 10
+  image: "/100096501_fv-1000x700.jpg"
+  price: 30
+  description: |-
+    4 available in Size 10

+    FANGHAND SOFT is the replica model of the FANGHAND ADVANCE and in terms of design and colours, it looks basically the same as the top model.
+Its cut: Classic.
+Its inside hand?
+Our SOFT foam was extended to cover the side of the hand to expand the palm.
+The very comfortable PU material, which is slightly abraded on the inside, ensures an optimal wearing sensation.
+The fastener?
+Classic full bandage with wraparound strap made of EVA.
+The backhand?
+Made of embossed latex.
 - title: CLEARANCE - Acacia Inferno Goalkeeper Gloves - Size 8
   image: "/inferno_lime.jpg"
   price: 13